 The EL32 Swarovision is undoubtedly one of the mid-sized binocular elite — and a real contender for the title of best mid-sized binocular in the world.
 The view through the EL32 is almost flawless, and as you might expect, that kind of optical performance comes with a premium price-tag to match.
 Along with breathtaking optical performance the 32mm version of the EL Swarovision is lightweight, feels great in the hand and is easy to carry in the field.

 Bottom line: this is one of the very best wildlife and birding binoculars available: a true all-round star performer.
 If you want uncompromising views in a lightweight, ergonomic body that’s easy to carry and use then put this binocular on your short-list… period!
 If you do decide to invest in one, let’s just say you’re unlikely to be disappointed.

-You can buy Swarovski EL 32 binoculars through UK-based Wex Photographic and various other mail-order / online retailers in the UK that ship binocular to Ireland.
-If you want to “try before you buy” in a bricks-and-mortar store then Conn’s Cameras on Clarendon Street in Dublin stocks a range of Swarovski Optik models.
+You can buy Swarovski EL 32 binoculars via our “Recommended Optics Store here“.
+If you want to “try before you buy” at a bricks-and-mortar store then Conn’s Cameras on Clarendon Street in Dublin stocks a range of Swarovski Optik models.
 Be sure to tell them we sent you 🙂.

 Swarovski EL 8×32 Swarovision: Full Review

 Swarovski had been promising to send the mid-sized version of their flagship EL Swarovision binocular to Ireland’s Wildlife for review for some time.
 But this is a binocular in high demand on the review circuit, and review sample stock was limited.
 I had to wait my turn….

 When the box from Swarovski finally arrived at IWHQ had the wait been worth it?